leowa/dotfiles/README.md

 brew install python3 Rust
 pip3 install -U pip
 pip3 install ansible

+# after 2024, use brew to install ansible
+brew install ansible
 ```

 TIPS: run `brew search <app>` to search formula in `cask`, and then install it like `brew install --cask adobe-acrobat-reader`